gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 GBDK provides an API for installing Interrupt Service Routines that execute on start of vblank (VBL handler), or on a specific scanline (LCD handler).

-But the base NES system has no suitable scanline interrupts that can provide such functionality.
+But the base NES system has no suitable scanline interrupts that can provide the exact equivalent functionality.
 So instead, gbdk-nes API allows *fake* handlers to be installed in the goal of keeping code compatible with other platforms.

 * An installed VBL handler will be called immediately when calling vsync.
 This handler should only update PPU shadow registers.
+After each invocation, shadow registers are stored into a buffer.
 * An installed LCD handler for a specific scanline will then be called repeatedly until the value of _lcd_scanline is either set to an earlier scanline or >= 240.
 After each invocation, shadow registers are stored into a buffer.
-* After the vblank NMI handler has finished palette updates, OAM DMA, VRAM updates and scroll updates it will then manually run a delay loop to reach the particular scanlines that the installed LCD handler was pre-called for, and use the contents of the buffer to update registers.
+* After the built-in vblank NMI handler has finished palette updates, OAM DMA, VRAM updates it will then use the buffered VBL shadow registers to write the real registers.
+If LCD handlers are enabled it will then manually run a delay loop to reach the particular scanlines that the installed LCD handler was pre-called for, and use the contents of the buffer to update registers.

 Because the LCD "ISR" is actually implemented with a delay loop, it will burn a lot of CPU cycles in the frame - the further down the requested scanline is the larger the CPU cycle loss.
 In practice this makes this faked-LCD-ISR functionality mostly suitable for status bars at the top of the screen screen.
 Or for simple parallax cutscenes where the CPU has little else to do.

-@note The support for VBL and LCD handlers is currently under consideration and subject to change in newer versions of gbdk-nes.
+To make porting between user VBL / LCD handlers written in C easier, gbdk-nes also provides aliases for the shadow registers that correspond to the GB hardware registers.

+* @ref SCX_REG is an alias for @ref bkg_scroll_x shadow register
+* @ref SCY_REG is an alias for @ref bkg_scroll_y shadow register
+* @ref LYC_REG is an alias for @ref _lcd_scanline shadow register

+Because these are shadow registers that are interpreted by the GBDK library to mimick GB behaviour, they won't behave exactly how the GB hardware registers do under all conditions.
+However, for most practical purposes they allow writing portable VBL / LCD handlers in C.

+@note
+The bkg_scroll_y shadow register functions the same as @ref SCY_REG GB, with its value added to @ref _lcd_scanline to determine the final Y scrolling coordinate.
+However, its range is different due to tilemaps being 32x30 instead 32x32.

+Negative coordinates won't work correctly due to the wrapping from 239 to 0.
+Instead, they need to be corrected with this wrapping in mind. i.e. a negative coordinate of -1 needs to be converted to 239 before being written to bkg_scroll_y.

+A portable way to do this is to check for a negative offset, and use the screen height define:

+  SCY_REG = offset < 0 ? (uint8_t)(DEVICE_SCREEN_BUFFER_HEIGHT*8 + offset) : offset;

 ### Caveat: Make sure to call vsync on every frame